Frequently Asked Questions

 Do you see people in an evening?

 Yes.
-I have early evening appointments on a Monday, Tuesday and Wednesday evening in Leicester.
-Home appointments are more flexible.
+I have early evening appointments on a Tuesday or Wednesday evening in Leicester.
+Phone or Zoom appointments are more flexible.

 How much do you charge?